Xorlent/PoESP32-SNMP-Environmental-Monitor/3Dmodels/README.md

 ## This folder contains 3D print models for various device mounting options.
+Take care to print these models in an appropriate material for the installation conditions (e.g. expected temperature and humidity)
 ### PoESP32-SNMP-Environmental-1RU-Base and PoESP32-SNMP-Environmental-1RU-Lightguides
 _LED Lightguide features can be printed clear to allow Ethernet indicators to be seen even when mounted facing the rear of a rack_
 ![PoESP32 1RU Model](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/3Dmodels/PoESP32-Env-1RU-Base.png)